Divorce Questions for Orlando Divorce Lawyer – General Dissolution of Marriage (Divorce):

 - What are my obligations to my spouse and child(ren) during the case and how might those obligations change when we are finished?

-A person seeking a divorce in Florida must have resided in the state for at least 6 months prior to filing the divorce.
-This means you must have lived in Florida with the intent to remain here for at least the 6 months leading up to the beginning of your divorce case.
-If you are unsure about which state has jurisdiction over your divorce case, you can contact the family law attorneys at The Marks Law Firm to discuss your concerns.
+A person seeking a Divorce in Florida must have resided in the state for at least 6 months prior to filing the Divorce.
+This means you must have lived in Florida with the intent to remain here for at least the 6 months leading up to the beginning of your Divorce case.
+If you are unsure about which state has jurisdiction over your Divorce case, you can contact the Orlando Family Law Attorneys at The Marks Law Firm to discuss your concerns.

 Why is the date of separation important?